 Note: In 2022, the Peace Light will be arriving at John F. Kennedy International Airport in New York on Sunday, Dec.
-4, at 2:10 p.m.
-Annually, a ceremony that is open to anyone who can attend is held at Our Lady of the Skies Chapel in Terminal 4.
+4. A ceremony that is open to anyone who can attend will be held outside the Our Lady of the Skies Chapel in Terminal 4 at 2:30 p.m.
 From there, individuals will carry the Peace Light flame across the United States and spread the joy and love that comes with it.
 There are two ways to both track the Peace Light and arrange to receive it — through the Peace Light North America Facebook page and the Peace Light website.

 It seems as if terrorism and gun violence are spreading out of control.
 But there’s also a belief that peace can spread uncontrollably across the globe the same way.